Rod Blagojevich: Business

-Blagojevich vetoed three bills that would permit trucks to drive 65 mph outside the Chicago area instead of the current 55 mph, stating that one bill "compromises safety".
+Blagojevich vetoed three bills that would permit trucks to drive 65 mph outside the Chicago area instead of the then-current 55 mph, stating that one bill "compromises safety".
+His administration also supported labor-oriented measures including increases in the state minimum wage; legislation signed in December 2006 raised the rate to $7.50 an hour in July 2007 and scheduled annual increases to $8.25 by 2010.

 Blagojevich threatened to stop the state's dealings with Bank of America Corp. over a shut-down factory in Chicago.
-On December 8, 2008, all state agencies were ordered to stop conducting business with Bank of America to pressure the company to make the loans.
-Blagojevich said the biggest U.S. retail bank would not get any more state business unless it restored credit to Republic Windows and Doors, whose workers were staging a sit-in.
-John Douglas, a former general counsel for the FDIC and attorney for Bank of America, called Blagojevich's gambit dangerous.
+On December 8, 2008, all state agencies were ordered to stop conducting business with Bank of America to pressure the company to restore credit to Republic Windows and Doors, whose workers were staging a sit-in after being laid off without expected severance and vacation pay.
+John Douglas, a former general counsel for the FDIC and attorney for Bank of America, called Blagojevich's action dangerous.

 Gun control

-Blagojevich has been described as a "staunch" supporter of gun control.
+Blagojevich was a supporter of gun-control legislation during both his congressional and gubernatorial careers.

-During his February 2006 "State of the State" address, Blagojevich said the state should ban semi-automatic firearms.
+During his February 2006 State of the State address, Blagojevich called for Illinois to ban assault weapons and .50-caliber rifles and to strengthen restrictions on gun trafficking.

 As a state legislator, Blagojevich proposed raising the price of an Illinois Firearm Owners Identification (FOID) card from $5 to $500.

 Blagojevich vetoed three gun bills in 2005, which would have: